 Zoning Administrator decision appeal time period: The Motion by Petersen to add amendment 2018-03 to Section 20.04 Jurisdiction, which sets the timeframe a form must be received to within thirty (30) calendar days after the decision that is being appealed, is seconded and passed 4-0.

 Zoning Change: Shall to May: Motion by Petersen to add amendment 2018-04 to change “shall” to “may” in Section 21.01.4 Amendments as prepared by the Planning Commission was seconded and passed 4-0.
-“The Township Board shall refer any proposed amendments to the Planning Commission for consideration and comment within a time specified by the Board”.
+“The Township Board may refer any proposed amendments to the Planning Commission for consideration and comment within a time specified by the Board”.

 Fences: The Motion by Petersen to add amendment 2018-05 Section 2.27 to Chapter II of the Zoning Ordinance as prepared by the Planning Commission was seconded and passed 4-0 roll call vote.